Do you remember what was Big in '04? Paris Hilton saying "That's hot." Nick Lachey and Jessica Simpson. Flavor Flav and Brigitte Nielsen.

 "We were meant to be together for that point in time, and, and then not, and I think she's found a great partner for her.
 I think they're really well matched."

-"It's the hardest job I've ever had, but it's the most satisfaction I've ever had, so I'm sure it's like being a mother," DeGeneres told People in 2005, when Ellen was only in its third season.
+"It's the hardest job I've ever had, but it's the most satisfaction I've ever had, so I'm sure it's like being a mother," DeGeneres told People in 2005, when The Ellen DeGeneres Show was only in its third season.
 "It challenges you every day."

-Like any famous couple, however, Ellen and Portia's soul-mates-finding-each-other story hasn't excused them from the annoyances of being in the public eye.
+Despite the (sometimes literal) storms they've handily weathered, like any famous couple Ellen and Portia's soul-mates-finding-each-other story hasn't excused them from the annoyances of being in the public eye.
 They've been the subject of as many split rumors as anybody, triggered by anything as innocuous-seeming as a missed award show or a bare ring finger, enough so that DeGeneres joked about them on her show in 2013.

 She said she had been flipping through a tabloid that put on its cover that her marriage was crumbling, only to find that article ripped out.
 "I will never know what's tearing my marriage apart," she quipped.

 But when stories that they were going through a messy split wouldn't go away, Ellen was compelled to speak out more forcefully in March 2014.

 "The truth is, and this is corny, I fall more in love with Portia all the time.
 I really do," she insisted to People.
 "She surprises me all the time.
 It's what anyone experiences when you find that person that gets you, wants to take care of you, wants the best for you.
 We're really lucky because we know how rare it is."

 In 2016 the rumor mill was at it again, prompting DeGeneres to tell People, "I can't imagine not being married.
 I have my best friend, the person I want to spend time with more than anybody else in the world."

 She and Portia remained as devoted to each other as ever, she said, and they readily put in the work that any committed relationship requires.